ceremcem/build-freecad-asm3/README.md

 ### Advantages over AppImage

 You can always compile:
-* the latest version by only fetching a few kB of source code.
+* ...the latest version by only fetching a few kB of source code.
-* any previous version.
+* ...any previous version.
-* with a different configuration.
+* ...with a different configuration.

-Like AppImage, "Setup once, run everywhere".

 # Setup

 ### Dependencies

-1. LXC tools (`lxc-create`, `lxc-start`, etc...)
+1. LXC tools

-### Out Of Memory situations

-You may run into out of memory (oom) situations while compiling FreeCAD.

-In order to prevent a total freeze, you are strongly adviced to install `earlyoom` before the computer freezes: https://github.com/rfjakob/earlyoom
+2. *(Optional)* `earlyoom`: In order to prevent a total freeze during compilation, you are strongly adviced to install https://github.com/rfjakob/earlyoom

 ### Install FreeCAD inside the Debian container